xumingming/storm-wiki/Distributed-RPC.md

 2. Configure the locations of the DRPC servers
 3. Submit DRPC topologies to Storm cluster

-Launching a DRPC server can be done with the `storm` script and is just like launching nimbus or the UI:
+Launching a DRPC server can be done with the `storm` script and is just like launching Nimbus or the UI:

 ```
 bin/storm drpc